 The GASB has issued Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB No. 32."
-This statement is required to be adopted by the Authority for the year ended June 30, 2022.
+This statement was required to be adopted by the Authority for the year ended June 30, 2022.
 The adoption of this statement had no effect on previously reported amounts.

 The GASB has issued Statement No. 98, "The Annual Comprehensive Financial Report."
-This statement is required to be adopted by the Authority for the year ended June 30, 2022.
+This statement was required to be adopted by the Authority for the year ended June 30, 2022.
 The adoption of this statement had no effect on previously reported amounts.

-The GASB has issued Statement No. 99, "Omnibus 2022."
-Certain provisions of this statement are required to be adopted by the Authority for the year ended June 30, 2022.
-The adoption of these provisions had no effect on previously reported amounts.
+The GASB has issued Statement No. 100, "Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62."
+This statement is required to be adopted by the Authority for the year ending June 30, 2024.
+The Authority has implemented Statement No. 100.
+See footnote L for additional detail on the effect on the financial statements.

-M. PENDING GOVERNMENTAL ACCOUNTING STANDARDS BOARD (GASB) STATEMENTS
+K. PENDING GOVERNMENTAL ACCOUNTING STANDARDS BOARD (GASB) STATEMENTS

-The GASB has issued Statement No. 91, "Conduit Debt Obligations."
-This statement is required to be adopted by the Authority for the year ending June 30, 2023.
-The Authority has not determined the effect of Statement No. 91 on the financial statements.
+The GASB has issued Statement No. 101, "Compensated Absences."
+This statement is required to be adopted by the Authority for the year ending June 30, 2025.
+The Authority has not determined the effect of Statement No. 101 on the financial statements.